hasura/graphql-engine/docs/graphql/manual/mutations/update.rst

 - ``where`` argument is compulsory to filter rows to be updated.
 See :doc:`Filter queries <../queries/query-filters>` for filtering options.
 Objects can be updated based on filters on their own fields or those in their nested objects.
 - You can return the number of affected rows and the affected objects (with nested objects) in the response.

+See the :ref:`update mutation API reference <update_syntax>` for the full specifications

 .. note::